2014 Refuge Deer Hunt: September 20th - January 1st, 2015

 The State of Michigan has changed the Deer Management Unit (DMU)

-number for the Shiawassee National Wildlife Refuge (2014 will be the 3rd year under this change).
+number for the Shiawassee National Wildlife Refuge (2014 is the 1st year for this Code).
 The State no

 Tittabawassee River Floodplain Wild Game Consumption